 Isao Hosoe Valenti Hebi Table Lamp

-Materials: Black PVC.
-Black rubber base with a counterweight inside.
-Metal gooseneck.
+Materials: Black ribbed rubber base with a metal counterweight inside.
+Black ribbed flexible PVC tube with a metal gooseneck inside.
 PVC bottom plate.
-Black PVC hose around the gooseneck.
-Black painted aluminium lampshade, white painted inside.
-White painted Bakelite socket.
+Black painted aluminium half round lampshade, white painted inside.
+White painted Bakelite E14 socket.

 Lampshade: ∅ 12 cm / 4.72”